 The enemy: a genial looking robot with red pupils.

 Each stage consists solely of on-rails robot shooting, with vague apocalyptic landscapes looming ominously in the background.
 The robots either have generic designs or they’re out right stolen from 80s action films; Robocop and the Terminator make considerable cameos in the Sewer stage, for example.
 Once the stage decides you’ve shot enough of them, you’re ushered away to equally generic cybernetic bosses that pose no threat if you’re able to shoot their weaknesses fast enough.
 If I was Joe, discovering the power of the Light Phaser for the first time, I’d be disappointed that the world was taken over by these metallic lightweights.

 Given how heavily the Light Phaser plays into Assault City‘s story, one might think that the sleek plastic piece would be the only way to play.
 Actually, Sanritsu made two versions of Assault City, one that uses the Control Pad, and the other that uses the Light Phaser.
 Even stranger: the Control Pad version is thought to have been released first, though I couldn’t find any hard evidence of this.
 Besides the large cursor that guides your shooting in the latter, both versions are exactly the same.

 My response to playing through Assault City.

 Who’s really being assaulted here?
 The neverending parade of robots, our sensitive savior Joey Stardust, or the consumer who hoped Assault City would help them believe in the power of gaming?
 This is the type of soulless outing that killed any remaining potential for the lightgun peripheral.
-Unless you’re able to inject some via “Mystery Science Theater 3000” commentary during the overwrought cutscenes, Assault City is a complete waste of everyone’s time.
+Unless you’re able to insert some “Mystery Science Theater 3000”-esque commentary during the overwrought cutscenes, Assault City is a complete waste of everyone’s time.